AlayaNetwork/alaya-devdocs/website/docs/Samurai-API.md

   In Samurai, users track token requests.
 Boolean indicates whether the token has been successfully added.

-  Most PlatON wallets support certain token sets, usually obtained from a centrally planned token registry. `wallet_watchAsset` enables web3 application developers to require their users to track the tokens in their wallets at runtime.
+  Most PlatON/Alaya wallets support certain token sets, usually obtained from a centrally planned token registry. `wallet_watchAsset` enables web3 application developers to require their users to track the tokens in their wallets at runtime.
 Once added, the token cannot be distinguished from the tokens added through traditional methods (such as centralized registration).